Inductive Subgraph Embedding for Link Prediction: Experiments

+\textbf{Dataset:} To assess how well our SE4LP can learn highly expressive link representation while keeping high scalability on large-scale graphs, we evaluate SE4LP on publicly available real-world datasets as follows: Cora, Citeseer, Pubmed, Facebook and Github.
+For the two large datasets (Facebook and Github), their initial features are not aligned.
+We create tagged documents from feature hash and further process them into 128-dimensional initial features by Doc2Vec algorithm.
+Both of the Facebook and Github datasets are available online~\footnote{http://snap.stanford.edu/data/}.

-For graph kernels, whole-graph embedding methods, SEAL and SCLRL, we sample the same number of positive and negative links from each dataset, with the proportion of $\{40\%, 40\%, 10\%, 10\%, 20\%\}$ for \{Cora, Citeseer, Pubmed, Facebook, Github\}.
-All links are split into training, validation and testing sets with a proportation of 8:1:1, and we further extract ``slci-subgraphs'' for each link.
-For heuristics, random walks methods and graph auto-encoders which rely on full-graph training, we randomly sample a certain number of positive links as well as the same number of additionally negative links as testing data, and the remaining partially observed graph is used for training.
+\textbf{Data Preparation:} For methods with ``subgraph2link'' pattern, SEAL and SE4LP, we sample the same number of positive and negative links from each dataset, with the proportion of \{40\%, 40\%, 10\%, 10\%, 20\%\} for \{Cora, Citeseer, Pubmed, Facebook, Github\}.
+All links are split into training, validation and testing sets with a proportation of 8:1:1, and we further extract \emph{slsg} for each link.
+For heuristics (CN, Salton, AA, and RA), random walks (DeepWalk and Node2Vec), GAEs (GAE, VGAE, ARGA and ARGVA) and contrastive method (DGI) which rely on full-graph training, we randomly sample a certain number of positive links as well as the same number of additionally negative links as testing data, and the remaining partially observed graph is used for training.
 We repeat 10-fold cross validation for 5 times and report the average Area Under Curve (AUC) and Average Precision (AP) measures as well as their standard deviations.
-Note that we use the same testing links during each evaluation for each method to make a fair comparison.
-We include more details of data preparation in Appendix~B.